Reginald Barlow: Career

+American Legion

+Barlow was elected to The Lambs in 1916 in New York.
+After the Great War, he was named post-commander of American Legion Post 742.
+Founded in December 1919 by Lambs and Players, meeting at The Lambs.
+All of the members were veterans.

-Further, as the American Legion Hollywood Post 43 was often included in the older films without giving any actual credit as to which members of the Post were actually shown within the films, its highly likely that Barlow did also often appear in films as an uncredited member of Hollywood Post 43.
+Further, as the Hollywood Post 43 was often included in the older films without giving any actual credit as to which members of the Post were shown within the films, it is highly likely that Barlow did also often appear in films as an uncredited member of Hollywood Post 43.

 Director

 Barlow functioned as a director of play companies before switching over to film.
 He was director of the Wright Huntington Players, narrated for the Eveready Hour, and on at least one occasion directed a film itself.
 It appears Barlow did play a director's sort of role in several films much as did Alfred Hitchcock, who was known to have made at least a cameo appearance in every one of his films.
 His film The Toy Maker of Leyden (1915) is listed as The Magic Toy Maker in Hanson & Givenson, eds.
 American Film Institute Catalogue Index, vol. F1, 1911–1920.